swurzinger/isbg/README.md

 Here the `--imapuser` and `--imappasswd` still refer to the account you log in as (but this time it is the administrative account), and the `--imapproxyuser` refers to the end-user whose mailbox you administer.

+This option is for example required by Sun/iPlanet/Netscape IMAP servers to be able to use an administrative user for such mass inspection of mailboxes.
+Otherwise the account authenticated by username accesses his or her own box.

 # Saving your password<a name="Saving-your-password"></a>